Schobs/MediMarker/documentation/readme/using_own_dataset.md

 - DATASET_ROOT.ROOT: The path to the root_image_folder from above in subsection *1) Expected Directory Format*.
 - DATASET.SRC_TARGETS: The path to the root_annotation_folder from above in subsection *2) Create a JSON file*.
 If you are not using CV, specify the exact JSON file like in the example above.
 If you are using CV, just specify the root_annotation_folder and the TRAINER.FOLD information will be used to select the correct JSON file.
 - DATASET.LANDMARKS: The indices of the landmarks in the JSON file.
 For example, if the JSON file has 4 landmarks, and you want to use the first 3, then the list should be [0,1,2].
 - TRAINER.FOLD: The fold number to use for training.
-This number will match the number in fold0.json, fold1.json etc. **If you are using cross-validation, set this to -1**.
+This number will match the number in fold0.json, fold1.json etc. **If you are not using cross-validation, set this to -1**.
 - TRAINER.CACHE_DATA: If you are using a small dataset, it is recommended to set this to True.
 This will cache the dataset in memory, which will speed up training.
 However, if you are using a large dataset, you may run out of memory. *Try as True first.*
 - TRAINER.INFERENCE_ONLY: If you want to train first, set this to False.
 If you have already trained a model and want to run inference on a new dataset, set this to True.
 - SOLVER.DATA_LOADER_BATCH_SIZE_TRAIN: The batch size to use for training.
 This should be set to the largest batch size your GPU can handle.
 First, try high and go smaller if you run out of memory.
 This will be automated in future.